TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 Italy the scenic way.
 A 300 km/h dash on the high-speed line, then a slow meander through the French Alps into Italy.
 See the photos.
 Watch the video!

-Every day, three TGV (Train à Grande Vitesse) high-speed trains link Paris with Turin & Milan, run by SNCF (French Railways).
-Since December 2021 they've faced competition from two Frecciarossa high-speed trains run by Trenitalia (Italian Railways).
+Every day, two or three TGV (Train à Grande Vitesse) high-speed trains link Paris with Turin & Milan, run by SNCF (French Railways).
+Since December 2021 they've faced competition from two high-speed Frecciarossa trains run by Trenitalia (Italian Railways).

-Change in Turin or Milan for Venice, Florence & Rome: The civilised, relaxing & scenic way from Paris to Italy, without the pain of the plane.
-Watch the TGV video!
+Change in Turin or Milan for Venice, Florence & Rome: The civilised & scenic way from Paris to Italy, without the pain of the plane.
+Watch the TGV video.

 small bullet point Train times